miguelmendez1208/FoundryReptileWar/README.md

 It's fine that we're publishing urls and account keys in .env.example because those are test accounts with no actual real money.

 ### Command
-forge create --rpc-url $your_rpc_url --private-key $your_private_key src/Counter.sol:Counter
+forge create \

-cast send \
   --rpc-url $your_rpc_url \
   --private-key $your_private_key \
-  <FactoryContractAddress> \
+  src/MyNFT.sol:MyNFT \
-  "createNFTContract()"

-nft factory address: 0x1291Be112d480055DaFd8a610b7d1e203891C274

-forge create --rpc-url $your_rpc_url --private-key $your_private_key src/MyNFT.sol:MyNFT --constructor-args $your_address
+  --constructor-args $your_address